Fishing charters look like a lifestyle play.

 The Market In 2025

-Fishing charters sit inside the wider fishing economy, but they behave differently because they sell experiences, not volume.
+Fishing charters sit inside the wider fishing economy, but they behave differently because they sell experiences, not volume, and they trade more like premium operators within boat and marine businesses for sale in Australia.

-The broader fishing sector is doing roughly $1.37 billion a year in revenue in 2024 to 25.
+The broader fishing sector is doing roughly $1.37 billion a year in revenue in 2024 to 25, which is the base market behind many fishing businesses for sale in Australia.

 Profit in the wider sector is around $161 million, with average margins near 11.8 percent.